prettier/prettier-vscode/README.md

 You can enable Auto-Fix on Save for either TSLint or ESLint and still have formatting and quick fixes:

 ```
+"editor.codeActionsOnSave": {
     // For ESLint
-"eslint.autoFixOnSave": true,
+    "source.fixAll.eslint": true,
     // For TSLint
-"editor.codeActionsOnSave": {
     "source.fixAll.tslint": true
 },
 // For Stylelint